arenkhachaturian1/proximity-controlled-audio-visual-feedback-system/README.md

    an LED brightness between 30 (dim, far) and 255 (bright, close), written via `analogWrite()`.

-7. **Log for debugging:** Each loop prints the measured distance to Serial Monitor at 9600 baud, useful for tuning the range and testing sensor reliability.

 ## Key Functions Used
 - `pulseIn()` — measures echo pulse duration for distance calculation
 - `map()` — converts distance readings into frequency and brightness ranges